Beyond the Beach: Where to Make Waves in Prince Edward County 🎣 🛶 ⛵

-Easy Paddler: Cabin Fever Kayak, a new non-motorized boat rental operation, sets you afloat in a kayak, canoe or stand-up paddle board on picturesque Black River, with only the sounds and sights of nature as your companion.
+Easy Paddler: Cabin Fever Kayak or PEC Kayaks can set you afloat in a kayak, canoe or stand-up paddle board.
+Cabin Fever Kayak launches on picturesque Black River, with only the sounds and sights of nature as your companion.
 Wonderfully relaxing, it’s an eco-friendly way to explore coastal marshes and bucolic vistas.
 Paddle the meandering waterway six kilometres southwest into the nearby town of Milford.
 Head east into the waters of South Bay for a close-up of McMahon Bluffs, a protected nature reserve.

 Bonus: Cabin Fever Kayak’s watercraft are made and sold in The County by Demorestville-based Clearwater Design.
 So, if you liked the test paddle, check them out, and take one home.

 Hoist the Sails